Tropical Storm Kay dumps rain on Mexico's Baja peninsula - KESQ

 Tropical Storm Kay dumps rain on Mexico’s Baja peninsula

-MEXICO CITY (AP) — Hurricane Kay made landfall on a sparsely populated peninsula on Mexico’s Pacific coast Thursday before weakening into a tropical storm as it traveled on a path forecasters said might bring its rains to southernmost California by the weekend.
+MEXICO CITY (AP) — Tropical Storm Kay dumped heavy rains on a sparsely populated peninsula on Mexico’s Pacific coast as it weakened while curling out to sea, and it was expected to bring rain to southernmost California by the weekend.

-The storm’s maximum sustained winds weakened to near 70 mph (110 kph), and Kay was expected to continue weakening in the coming hours.
+The eye of Kay came ashore as a hurricane near Mexico’s Bahia Asuncion in Baja California Sur state Thursday afternoon, but by evening it was a tropical storm with maximum sustained winds of 70 mph (110 kph).

-The eye of the storm came ashore as a hurricane near Bahia Asuncion in Baja California Sur state.
-Kay was forecast to move back out over cooler water, weakening it.
+Kay then moved back out over open and cooler waters and was predicted to continue weakening.
+The storm was centered about 40 miles (65 kilometers) north of Punta Eugenia late Thursday and was moving north-northwest at 14 mph (22 kph).

 Ivory Small, a meteorologist with the National Weather Service in San Diego, said the storm was expected to affect the San Diego County area with somewhat less strength than a tropical storm.
 While the eye would remain well offshore, he said winds would be comparable to a moderate Santa Ana and could be strong enough to down tree branches.